 - Employees can update their Other Health Insurance information via Self Service.

 - Benefit Administrators can update Other Health Insurance information for an employee.
-Entering and Updating Benefits Personal Data in HRS
+[Link for document 17882 is unavailable at this time.]

 - UW Shared Services Benefits Team will communicate with Benefit Administrators if employee COB information is missing or incomplete.

 - The enrollment form allows the employee to indicate an Annual or Per Pay Period amount.
 Best practice is to have employee indicate an ANNUAL amount.
 The annual amount will be divided equally by the number of pay periods remaining in the calendar year.
 If the employee is electing a $0 Employee contribution, the Annual Election must be entered in HRS as $0.00 (If the employee is a Craftworker, enter $0.01).

 - 9-mo employees: Make sure to put on an override and divide the annual election over the remaining pay periods in the calendar year.
 HSA deductions are not taken during summer session or summer service appointments.